playerony/lifestyle-blog/client/README.md

 ## 👀What's inside:

-This is the Client application.
+This is the client application.
 This project is created for learning a Vue.js library and also learning purposes of code quality, testing.

 ## ⚠️ Prerequisites